Skip to main content

 As you navigate the tutorial, refer to this diagram to help you understand how Palette uses a cluster profile as a blueprint for the host cluster you deploy.
 Palette clusters have the same node pools you may be familiar with: control plane nodes and worker nodes where you will deploy applications.
 The result is a host cluster that Palette manages.
 The concepts you learn about in the Getting Started section are centered around a fictional case study company, Spacetastic Ltd.

-After successfully creating their first cluster profile and mapping out their entire technology stack, Wren, Founding Engineer and Kai, Platform Engineer, continue their Palette onboarding process.
-They are evaluating Palette as a potential platform orchestration tool for all the production workloads at Spacetastic, who provide an astronomy education platform deployed on Kubernetes.
+After successfully creating their first cluster profile and mapping out their entire technology stack, Wren, Founding Engineer, and Kai, Platform Engineer, continue their Palette onboarding process.
+They are evaluating Palette as a potential platform orchestration tool for all the production workloads at Spacetastic, which provides an astronomy education platform deployed on Kubernetes.

 Wren sits down next to Kai and sips on a cup of coffee.
 "Now, we'll get a hands-on feel of the Palette developer experience.
 You know me, I'm a champion for developer tooling and always supportive of investing in our platform.
 Let's follow this tutorial and deploy a cluster using the Palette UI."